 Extreme Cave Exploration

 Deep wrecks and long-distance cave diving are both physically and mentally demanding.
 Halcyon CEO Jarrod Jablonski has invested nearly 20 years leading just this sort of extreme expedition in projects around the world.
 As Global Underwater Explorers (www.gue.com) President and the lead Woodville Karst Plain explorer, Jarrod Jablonski has more exploration dives in Wakulla than anyone alive.
 In fact, Halcyon was founded in large part to be able to provide the gear he needed to make the dives as safely as possible.
-This history remains a vibrant part of the daily operations through the daily management of Halcyon COO Casey McKinlay.
+Casey McKinlay also joins Jarrod and teams of explorers for expeditions across the globe.
 Casey is the WKPP Project Director and oversees the planning for each exploration dive weekend.
-Casey also joins Jarrod and teams of explorers for expeditions across the globe.
 Over the course of these projects, dozens of divers spend hundreds of hours in a range of extreme underwater settings.